Native American Indian Spa Treatments

 888-749-2137

-Guests gathering for the morning ritual, the blessing of the oils, sit on a circular bench in a “sacred space,” the Crystal Grotto.
+Guests gather for the morning ritual and the blessing of the oils and sit on a circular bench in a “sacred space,” the Crystal Grotto.
 Built like a kiva, the Native American ceremonial temple, the round room has a sand floor and is dark despite an opening in the ceiling to connect the sky with the earth.
 A quartz crystal perches on a petrified tree base in the center of the room.
-Towards evening the Grotto becomes a place for meditation.
-Meditation, drumming and crystal therapy is practiced daily within the Crystal Grotto.
+Towards evening, the Grotto becomes a place for meditation.
+Meditation, drumming, and crystal therapy are practiced daily within the Crystal Grotto.

 The Inner Quest